AvalonSemiconductors/tt2-AvalonSemi-5401/README.md

 ## Input ports

 The 5401 has two, general-purpose input ports, EF0 and EF1.
 They are memory mapped.
-If the MABR is set to FFh and any instruction fetching data from memory is executed, bits 0 and 1 of the data word will be overriden by the states of EF0 and EF1.
+If the MABR is set to FFh and the LD instruction is executed, bits 0 and 1 of the loaded data word will defined by the states of EF0 and EF1.
 Bit 0 will be 1 if EF0 is at a high logic level (0 otherwise), while bit 1 will be 1 if EF1 is at a high logic level (0 otherwise).
-Note that bits 2 and 3 are not overriden, and will contain data from memory.
+Bits 2 and 3 will be 0.

 ## Hardware multiply unit